Gary Owen (comedian)

-Gary Cameron Owen (born July 26, 1974) is an American stand-up comedian and actor.
+Gary Owen (born July 26, 1974) is an American stand-up comedian and actor.
+He has cultivated a large Black following after headlining on cable channel BET and performing at targeted events, such as Shaquille O'Neal's All-Star Comedy Jam Tour.
 After being named "Funniest Serviceman in America", his big break came in 1997 on Black Entertainment Television's stand-up showcase Comic View.
 Owen followed this debut with featured roles in the films Daddy Day Care, Little Man, and College.
-He has cultivated a very large African-American following after headlining on cable channel BET and performing at targeted events, such as Shaquille O'Neal's All-Star Comedy Jam Tour.
 In 2016, he was in a TV show on BET called The Gary Owen Show.